 Take a look through your existing social media posts and monitor how your customers are interacting with you online.

-You can use a free tool like Tweetreach to find out how many other Twitter accounts your posts have reached, analyse your exposure in terms of impressions, and see which accounts are your biggest contributors.
+You can use a free tool like Tweetreach to find out how many other Twitter accounts your posts have reached, analyze your exposure in terms of impressions, and see which accounts are your biggest contributors.

 It will show you the handles of people who engage with you the most and let you know how many impressions they have contributed to your exposure.